rfisch26/symbology-server/README.md

 - Dependencies are defined in pyproject.toml.
 - requirements.txt is provided for convenience.
 - Focus is on clarity and correctness of symbology semantics rather than production-scale performance.
+- **Stretch Goal (Persistent State)**: Persistent storage is implemented as a stretch goal.
+Mappings are saved and reloaded from disk, maintaining state across restarts.